-Associate Professor and Chair, Department of AnthropologyAsian and Middle Eastern Studies ProgramWomen, Gender, and Sexuality Studies Program
+Associate Professor, Department of AnthropologyAsian and Middle Eastern Studies ProgramWomen, Gender, and Sexuality Studies Program

 The worlds of healing across cultures, the meanings people ascribe to illness, and the social lives of medicines fascinate me.
 I am also deeply curious about how communities navigate processes of migration and social change.
 My research takes me to the Nepal Himalaya and Tibetan regions of China.

 As a cultural anthropologist, I am invested in understanding the multiple ways that so-called 'traditional' medical systems interact with biomedicine: from patient-healer relationships and the cultural meanings people ascribe to suffering and affliction; to the wider socioeconomic and political circumstances in which medical practitioners are trained, healing occurs, and medicines are produced, evaluated, and distributed.
 Much of my work is collaborative, interdisciplinary, and trained on applying critical medical anthropology perspectives and insights to ground truth health care realities in a variety of transnational contexts.
 I also have an abiding interest in studies of ethnicity and identity, including how experiences of diaspora and exile impact subjectivities, concepts of "health" and health seeking behaviors.